Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 TODO gif

-For simplicity, this check ignores pitch accent.
+The query ignores pitch accent.
-As an example, if you have the cards 自身・自信, the indicator will still be shown and point to each other.
+For example, if you have the cards 自身 and 自信, the indicator will still be shown and point to each other.

 ---